 Cyril Tawney sang The Nightingale in 1964 on the Topic anthology Farewell Nancy: Sea Songs and Shanties. and on the album's 1993 extended CD reissue called Blow the Man Down.
+He also sang The Ship ‘Nightingale’ on his 1992 Neptune Tapes cassette In Every Port; this track was included in 2007 on his posthumous anthology The Song Goes On.
 A.L.
-Lloyd commented in the album's liner notes:
+Lloyd noted on the first album:

 The eighteenth century was a fat time for farmers and, it seems, a time when farm-workers pursued the daughters of rich men.
 At least, for a while, that was the dominant theme of broadside ballads.
 Stock reaction of wealthy parents was to have the young man pressed away to sea.
 Inevitably, he died in storm or battle and appeared as a ghost at his sweetheart's bedside.
 Among scores of ballads telling this story, The Nightingale was favourite.
 There's a description of Somerset glove-makers singing it at work, humming a phrase between each line of text to spin the song out.